 When the child turns 18, their account is automatically rolled over into an adult ISA.
 They can also choose to take the money out and spend it how they like.

 Pension for your child

-A pension is one of the greatest gifts you could give your child this Christmas.
+A pension is one of the greatest gifts you could give your child.
 Even though their retirement seems far away, investing in a pension for your child could help you to pass on your wealth without creating Inheritance Tax liabilities.
 Children’s pensions benefit from the same advantages as adult pensions.
 That means the pension fund benefits from tax relief on contributions along with the tax advantages of the fund.

 Childen’s Investment Account

 For tax reasons, this approach may best be suited to grandparents.
 If you are a grandparent, you can set up a designated account for your grandchild and invest a capital sum in it.
 The account remains under the full control and ownership of you as the grandparent.
 Any income and gains taxed as your own.